Conocimiento

 Acerca de Tempk

 Tempk specialises in cold chain packaging and logistics solutions for the healthcare, food and biotechnology sectors.
-Our portfolio includes pharmaceuticalgrade insulated boxes, bolsas de hielo en gel, vacuuminsulated panels and portable cryogenic freezers designed to maintain temperatures from 2 °C to −150 °C. We operate a dedicated R&D centre that develops reusable and recyclable packaging materials, helping clients reduce waste and comply with environmental regulations.
+Our portfolio includes pharmaceuticalgrade insulated boxes, bolsas de hielo en gel, vacuuminsulated panels and portable cryogenic freezers designed to maintain temperatures from 2 °C a −150 °C. Operamos un R dedicado&D centre that develops reusable and recyclable packaging materials, helping clients reduce waste and comply with environmental regulations.
 With a commitment to quality and customer service, we offer customised solutions that protect your products and simplify compliance.
 Contact us today to discuss how our expertise can support your cold chain needs.

 Anterior: Almacenamiento de vacunas en cadena de frío & Manejo: 2025 Guía Próximo: Cómo la visibilidad de la cadena de frío mantiene seguros sus envíos